-But I hope that this post will get you to start thinking about how you can make your travel experiences a bit more ethical.
-In that way, we can all do our part to make this world that we’re exploring so much better!
-And if you’re interested in joining a community of other families committed to practicing ethical family travel, join my Facebook group, Responsible Family Travel!
+But I hope this post will get you to start thinking about how to make your travel experiences a bit more ethical.
+We can all do our part to make this world so much better!
+And if you're interested in joining a community of other families committed to practicing ethical family travel, join my Facebook group, Responsible Family Travel!

 How do you practice ethical family travel with your family?
 Share your experiences with me in the comments!

 Want to put into practice these ethical travel tips full time?
 Use my ebook, Hey Kids, Let’s Go Travel! as a resource for tools, advice, and action steps for planning your trip.